 - 1. The present docket was opened by the Authority to hear matters arising out of the audit of Piedmont Natural Gas (the "Company"). - 2.
-The Company's WNA filings were received October 1, 2012, through April 30, 2013, and the Staff completed its audit of same on June 25, 2013. - 3.
-On June 18, 2013, the Utilities Division issued its preliminary WNA audit findings to the Company, and on June 25, 2013, the Company responded thereto. - 4.
-The preliminary WNA audit report was modified to reflect the Company's responses and a final WNA audit report (the "Report") resulted therefrom.
-The Report is attached hereto as Exhibit A and is fully incorporated herein by this reference.
-The Report contains the audit findings of the Utilities Division, the Company's responses thereto and the recommendation of the Utilities Division in connection therewith.
+The Company's WNA filings were received October 1, 2014, through April 30, 2015, and the Staff completed its audit of same on June 5, 2015. - 3.
+On June 8, 2015, the Utilities Division submitted its preliminary WNA audit findings to the Company via e-mail.
+The Company responded on June 11, 2015 via e-mail and this response has been incorporated into the final report.
+The Report is attached to this Notice as Exhibit A and is fully incorporated herein by this reference.

-5. The Utilities Division hereby files its Report with the Tennessee Regulatory Authority for deposit as a public record and approval of the findings and recommendations contained therein.
+4. The Utilities Division hereby files its Report with the Tennessee Regulatory Authority for deposit as a public record and approval of the findings and recommendations contained therein.